openstack/openstack-manuals/doc/admin-guide/source/compute-images-instances.rst

    backed by network storage rather than a local disk.

 When you delete an instance, the state is reclaimed with the exception of the persistent volume.
-The ephemeral storage is purged.
+The ephemeral storage, whether encrypted or not, is purged.
 Memory and vCPU resources are released.
 The image remains unchanged throughout this process.

 |